 Nutrition and your weight loss journey

-With most people the word "nutrition" brings memories of long hard days crowned with the sounds of an empty stomach and abstaining from the foods we have grown to love so much.
+With most people the word "nutrition" or "diet" brings memories of long hard days crowned with the sounds of an empty stomach and abstaining from the foods we have grown to love so much.
 Most of the time this is due to taking a deep dive (all or nothing) approach to dieting which does nothing but bring about yo-yo dieting.

 "Result?
 Yo-yo dieting = Yo-yo weight"

 Jumping from one dietary fad to the next does nothing for you in the long run.
 If anything it is dangerous and makes loosing weight harder in the future.
 So what do I propose?

 You see, food can be enjoyed and it should, but convenience has robbed us of our ability to make healthy choices.
 Think of it this way, if you wanted to get the equivalent amount of sugar in one can of coke, you would need to eat 4 apples, or 4 oranges, or say 30 strawberries.
 Sadly, not many people drink only one can a day.